umarcbs/Telegram-Bot-Using-Python/READMe.md

 This program is being made for the project work named as TELEGRAM BOT USING PYTHON, performed in the CYBER LAB of Central University of Punjab, Bathinda by UMAR FAROOQ, under the supervison of Er.
-SURINDER SINGH KHURANA Sir.\n",
+SURINDER SINGH KHURANA,

     "Basic example for a bot that uses inline and outline keyboards (buttons), "along with the use of commands",